dliktorius/programmers-week-2021/README.md

 - **/api/celebrities/** - This endpoint uses the celebrity recognition feature of Rekognition to automatically recognize tens of thousands of well-known personalities in the image using machine learning.

 ### Container Demo
-The **ContainerDemo** project makes use of Docker to containerize a Microsoft .NET Core based Web project.
+The **ContainerDemo** project makes use of Docker to containerize a Node.js based Web API project.

+You may wish to review the [Quick Start Guide](https://code.visualstudio.com/docs/containers/quickstart-node) this demo was created from.